tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When an enemy scores a critical hit against you, it must reroll the attack and you can teleport somewhere nearby you can see after the attack.
 If the attack deals fire damage, the attack misses instead (no reroll required).

 **Quirk:** Ravenousness.

 ---

+#### Indivisibility Cloak

+1/Day

+The metal threads in this cloak make it hard to cut.
+A critical hit against you becomes a regular hit, or a regular hit becomes a miss.

+**Quirk:** Certain of own immortality (as long as you have the cloak).

+---